oleeskild/obsidian-digital-garden/README.md

 2. You'll also need a Netlify account.
 You can sign up using your GitHub account [here](https://app.netlify.com/)
 3. Open [this repo](https://github.com/oleeskild/digitalgarden), and click the green "Deploy to netlify" button.
 This will open netlify which in turn will create a copy of this repository in your GitHub accont.
 Give it a fitting name like 'my-digital-garden'.
 Follow the steps to publish your site to the internet.
 4. Now you need to create an access token so that the plugin can add new notes to the repo on your behalf.
 Go to [this page](https://github.com/settings/tokens/new?scopes=repo) while logged in to GitHub.
 The correct settings should already be applied.
 If you don't want to generate this every few months, choose the "No expiration" option.
 Click the "Generate token" button, and copy the token you are presented with on the next page.
-5. Open Obsidian and the settings for "Digital Garden" and fill in your github username, the name of the repo with your notes which you created in step 3, and lastly paste in your token.
+5. In Obsidian open the setting menu and find the settings for "Digital Garden".
+Fill in your GitHub username, the name of the repo with your notes which you created in step 3.
+Lastly paste the token you created in step 4.
 6. Now, let's publish your first note!
 Create a new note in Obsidian.
 And add this to the top of your file

 ```